mosip/documentation/docs/ctk-0.0.9-release-notes.md

     * Iris
     * Face

-As part of the SDK test suite in the current version would support verification of schema and interface level verification for,
+As a part of the SDK test suite in the current version, we support the verification of schema and interface level verification for,

 * Interfaces
     * Initialization